-Visitors under 90cms in height may enter Diggerland free of charge.
+Visitors under 90 cm in height may enter Diggerland free of charge.

-Visitors who are 90cms in height or over, and who are aged under 65 , pay £19.95 per person to enter Diggerland.
+Visitors who are 90 cm in height or over, and who are aged under 65, pay £23.95 per person to enter Diggerland.

-Senior Citizens aged 65 and over pay £9.95 per person to enter Diggerland.
+Senior citizens aged 65 and over pay £11.95 per person to enter Diggerland.

 THE ABOVE PRICES INCLUDE UNLIMITED NUMBERS OF RIDES AND DRIVES ON THE DIGGERS, DUMPERS AND REAL CONSTRUCTION MACHINERY, ALL DAY (excluding coin-operated machines such as Dodgems).
 A range of family tickets are available to purchase on arrival at Diggerland, and there is also the option to pre-book tickets on-line.

 Please note that minimum and/or maximum height restrictions apply on all rides, and that age restrictions apply to some rides.
-(Children under 80cms in height may not go on any of the real construction machinery rides and drives in Diggerland, for safety reasons.
-Children between 80cms and 90cms in height will only be able to go on about 8 of the real construction machinery rides or drives.
-For most of the rides and drives in Diggerland the minimum height restriction is 90cms.
+(Children under 80 cm in height may not go on any of the real construction machinery rides and drives in Diggerland, for safety reasons.
+Children between 80 cm and 90 cm in height will only be able to go on about 8 of the real construction machinery rides or drives.
+For most of the rides and drives in Diggerland the minimum height restriction is 90 cm.
 However, there are play areas, sandpits and some coin operated rides which are suitable for younger children).

 When will the new Diggerland Worcestershire park open?

-The new Diggerland park in Worcestershire has had planning permission approved.
-Due to unforeseen circumstances, the opening of the park has unfortunately been delayed.
-Once more information has been confirmed and is available, we will notify all members of the public via the Diggerland website, social media, e-newsletters (if subscribed) and via the press.
-To sign up to receive the latest news from Diggerland, please use the submission form at the bottom of this page.
+Currently we are looking at a number of other possible sites in the Worcestershire area.
+Once we have more information we will notify all members of the public via the Diggerland website, social media, ENewsletter (if subscribed) and the press.
+To sign up to receive the latest news from Diggerland, please do so here.

 What are the height restrictions?